-7.1 End Point Assessment for BSc (Hons) Building Control
+7.1 End Point Assessment for Integrated Apprenticeships

 You should follow the mitigating circumstances procedure if your ability to prepare for or complete your end point assessments (panel interview and/or examination) are affected by sudden or unforeseen circumstances outside of your control.
+When considering the most appropriate outcome if you have approved mitigating circumstances, your employer will be consulted as outlined End-Point Assessment Plan for the Integrated Apprenticeship.